psu13/mutable-hakyll/posts/yoneda-speedrun.md

 wrote this down trying to figure out the language.
 So everything in this document is probably wrong.

+**Other Note**: This document was last updated on 2025-05-05 to track a change to the original where I tweaked some language in the definition of arrows.

 #### The Big Picture

 The Yoneda Lemma is a basic and beloved result in category theory.
 Even